niteshbalusu11/plebnet-wiki/docs/05-extras/lightning-exchanges.md

 We will see many exchanges in the near future that will implement Lightning: it's fast, reliable, and the capacity is increasing thanks to the Wumbo channels.

-My proposal is to collect the exchanges that already implemented Lightning Network or plan to do it in a simple table and keep it update.
+My proposal is to collect the exchanges that already implemented Lightning Network or plan to do it in a simple table and keep it updated.
 So, let's do it!